Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 When using the Euler method for numerical integration, the choice of timestep `(dt)` plays a crucial role in determining the accuracy and stability of the results.
 The timestep represents the size of each time increment used in the numerical approximation.

 The Euler method approximates the solution of a differential equation by updating the values of the dependent variable at discrete time intervals based on the current values and the derivative.
 The update equation in the Euler method is given by:

 ```
 y(t + dt) = y(t) + dy/dt * dt
 ```
-Here, `y(t)` represents the current value of the dependent variable at time `t`, `dy/dt` is the derivative of `y` with respect to `t`, and `dt` is the timestep.

 The choice of timestep affects the accuracy and precision of the numerical approximation.
-If the timestep is too large, the Euler method may introduce significant errors into the solution.
-This is because the method assumes that the derivative is constant over the entire timestep, which may not hold true for rapidly changing functions or complex systems.
+If the timestep is too large, the Euler method may introduce significant errors in the solution.
+This is because the method assumes the derivative is constant over the entire timestep, which may not hold for rapidly changing functions or complex systems.

 When the timestep is small, the Euler method provides a better approximation by capturing finer details and reducing the truncation error.
 Smaller timesteps allow for more frequent updates of the dependent variable, resulting in a more accurate approximation of its behavior.

-For the simulation specifically the timestep is set to 0.01.
-This is a good value for the simulation because it is small enough to provide a good approximation of the solution, but not so small that the simulation takes a long time to run.
+For the simulation expressly, the timestep is set to 0.01.
+This is a good value for the simulation because it is small enough to provide a good approximation of the solution but not so small that it takes a long time to run.

 #### Force Function